-- (3) Amounts do not include perquisite values for Messrs.
-Kulaszewicz and Ruff international assignments.
+- (3) Amounts do not include perquisite values for Mr. Kulaszewicz's international assignmmmmment.
 See the All Other Compensation Table for additional information. - (4) Agreements do not include a provision that entitles the executives to receive tax gross-ups related to any excise tax imposed on change of control agreements. - (5) Estimated value of outplacement services.